knative/eventing-contrib/DEVELOPMENT.md

 ## Iterating

-As you make changes to the code-base, there are two special cases to be aware
+As you make changes to the code-base:
-of:

 - **If you change a package's deps** (including adding external dep), then you must run [`./hack/update-deps.sh`](./hack/update-deps.sh).